webdev-abu/task-management-claint/README.md

 # [Task Management Application](https://task-management-7695a.web.app)

 Welcome to **Task Management Application**.
-An Online Tutor Booking Platform is a system designed to connect students with qualified tutors for various subjects or skills.
+A tool for organizing daily tasks and projects.

 ---